Investing for Children

 Individual savings account (ISAs)

 Children aged 16 or 17 can invest in a full ISA, but only in the cash component.
-The contribution ceiling is £20,000 for full ISAs in 2018/19 and 2019/20, and is in addition to the JISA allowance.
+The contribution ceiling is £20,000 for full ISAs in 2019/20, and is in addition to the JISA allowance.

 The Help to Buy ISA was launched for those aged 16 and over in December 2015.
 This offers a 25% government tax-free bonus on savings of up to £12,000, provided the proceeds are used to purchase a first home.
 There is a maximum initial contribution of £1,000 and maximum monthly contributions of £200.
 The Help to Buy ISA counts as a cash ISA, so generally contributions cannot be made to both in the same tax year.
+Help to Buy ISAs have a limited life.
+No new accounts can be opened after 30 November 2019, although contributions to existing accounts may continue after that date.
+The bonus must be claimed by 1 December 2030.

 It is possible to transfer the funds in a Help to Buy ISA into a Lifetime ISA (LISA) at age 18.
 The LISA permits a maximum investment of £4,000 in each tax year (plus up to a £1,000 government bonus) for those aged 18−39.
 However, a transfer to a LISA will mean losing any potential Help to Buy bonus.